maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 #### Variations

-The BASIC on the PLATO Irata machine has a `USING` statement that works like a one-line `GOSUB` with no `RETURN`.
+BASIC75 has a `USING` statement that works like a one-line `GOSUB` with no `RETURN`.
 For instance, `USING 10000` will jump to the code at line 10000, perform it, and then return.
-The purpose of this feature is not entirely clear.
+A second form of the same command worked like an `ON`, `USING X OF...`.
+This same behaviour can be accomplished using `GOSUB` or `ON X GOSUB...` and putting a `RETURN` at the end of the line, so it is not clear why they added new syntax for this.
+It may be they were trying to duplicate the similar `Do` feature from the JOSS and FOCAL languages.

 #### See also: